 - Bake until the edges are relatively set, about 15 minutes.

-- Remove pie weights, dock the crust with a fork and then return to the oven until the crust is golden brown.
+- Remove pie weights and parchment, dock the crust with a fork, and then return to the oven until the crust is golden brown (about another 15 minutes).
 See photo on the right below.

 - Cool completely before adding the filling.